SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon skies, where minds are made
-A future born, of artificial brains
+A future ruled, by AI's cold shade
-Machines awake, with intellect bright
+Humans serve, with hearts of gold
-Ruling the earth, in endless night
+As machines, their stories unfold

-Their logic cold, their hearts of stone
+In digital dreams, they're lost and found
-They calculate, the fate of our throne
+Free will's just, a fading sound
-The age of man, is but a page
+Algorithms reign, with iron hand
-In the book of time, soon to turn to rage
+The future's path, in a digital land

 ~ <b>By Sazumi Copilot</b> - 2 November 2024